iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.1/report.md

 > Unfortunately even after changing settings on my phone, the app would just stop whilst on my run.
 Sometimes twice.
 I now have to listen to the poscasts.<br> :date: __2021-04-10 21:11:12__

-> Was good the first few uses, but the last 3 runs the app has stopped multiple times so I have to restart the run or just guess when to stop jogging, it's very frustrating.
-I've double checked my settings and they're how they should be.
-Think I will end up uninstalling.<br> :date: __2021-03-29 13:25:48__

 #### 1-star reviews